Lahontan Valley: Forty Mile Desert

-Per a state historical marker at a rest area at the junction of I-80 and US 95, the Forty Mile Desert was the most dreaded part of the California Trail.
 In Chapter XX of Roughing It, Mark Twain speaks of his traversing it during the stagecoach journey his brother and he made from Missouri to Nevada in the summer of 1861:

 On the nineteenth day we crossed the Great American Desert—forty memorable miles of bottomless sand, into which the coach wheels sunk from six inches to a foot.
 We worked our passage most of the way across.
 That is to say, we got out and walked.
 It was a dreary pull and a long and thirsty one, for we had no water.
 From one extremity of this desert to the other, the road was white with the bones of oxen and horses.
 It would hardly be an exaggeration to say that we could have walked the forty miles and set our feet on a bone at every step!
 The desert was one prodigious graveyard.
 And the log-chains, wagon tyres, and rotting wrecks of vehicles were almost as thick as the bones.
 I think we saw log-chains enough rusting there in the desert, to reach across any State in the Union.
 Do not these relics suggest something of an idea of the fearful suffering and privation the early emigrants to California endured?

+Per a state historical marker at a rest area at the junction of I-80 and US 95, the Forty Mile Desert was the most dreaded part of the California Trail.
 If possible, the stretch was crossed at night.
 An 1850 survey counted 953 graves along this portion of the trail, along with thousands of animal skeletons and abandoned belongings of the desperate travelers.